dbinczyk-developx/Katamarans-KataFall2024/README.md

 that align with our core mission of bias reduction and efficiency.
-The distilled requirements are detailed in the following sections: [Functional Requirements](Requirements/DistilledRequirements.md#distilled-functional-requirements) and [Non-Functional Requirements](Requirements/DistilledRequirements.md#distilled-non-functional-requirements), ensuring the platform delivers maximum user value.
+The distilled requirements are detailed in the following sections: [Functional Requirements](Requirements/DistilledRequirements.md#distilled-functional-requirements) and [Non-Functional Requirements](Requirements/DistilledRequirements.md#distilled-non-functional-requirements), ensuring the platform delivers maximum value to its users.

 To achieve effective requirement distillation, we employed a collaborative approach using the "Six Thinking Hats" technique.
 In place of direct stakeholder meetings, we identified key perspectives represented by six hats: job